sve009/speedreader/README.md

 # Participants
 Nina Kouchi - [kouchini]
 Sean Collins - [collinss2]
-Oliver Willett - [willetto@grinnell.edu
+Oliver Willett - [willetto@grinnell.edu]

 # Testing
-Full questions with word for word answers of participants can be found in the ---test.txt and ----results.txt files.
+Full questions with word for word answers of participants can be found in the ---test.txt and ---results.txt files.

 __Results__